OmnixTry/human-like-passwords/CrackingPasswords.md

 ## Dictionary Atack
 The first and the fastest option is regualr dictionary search.
 To be more precise I took a list of top million popular passwords and used it as a dictionary.
 This method revealed 40.6% of the passwords wrom the whole list.
 And it was the fastest way of searching too, as the number of options is very limited.
+Dictionary atack turned out to be the fastest from all I tried.
+It didn't take more than half a minute to crack a top million popular passwords.
-It is also reasonable to use this method first, because the percentage of these passwords is the biggest from all the others in the list.
+So reasonable to use this method first, because the percentage of these passwords is the biggest from all the others in the list.
 This will initially narrow down the search, for hashcat which cashes the passwords he successfully cracked.

 Comand used for this:
 `.\hashcat.exe -m 0 -a 0 md5.csv topMil.txt`